EquineOntology/GDTB_EPEditor/Assets/Gamedev Toolbelt/Editor/EditorPrefs Editor/README.txt

 You can use EPEditor in two ways:

-The first is by using the interface: you can either add a new EditorPref or retrieve the value of one whose key and type you know.
+The first is by using the interface - you can either add a new EditorPref or retrieve the value of one whose key and type you know.
 When they're part of the "database" you can edit and remove them individually.

-The second way to use it is in conjunction with code.
-The extension includes an EditorPrefs wrapper called NewEditorPrefs, which works the same as the Unity one (it relies on their own functions, as a matter of fact), but is also integrated with the interface of the extension, so that you can add an EditorPref from code and have it automatically added to the EPEditor interface.
+The second way to use it is in conjunction with code - the extension includes an EditorPrefs wrapper called NewEditorPrefs, which works the same as the Unity one (it relies on their own functions, as a matter of fact), but is also integrated with the interface of the extension, so that you can add an EditorPref from code and have it automatically added to the EPEditor interface.